indr/webcg-adobe-animate-adapter/README.md

 *This section describes how to install and integrate the adapter with your existing Adobe Animate HTML5 Canvas template.
 If you are looking for full instructions on how to create HTML5 Canvas templates with Adobe Animate, head over to my blog and follow the [tutorial](https://indr.ch/).*

- - Visit https://github.com/indr/webcg-adobe-animate-adapter/releases and download the latest version.
+ - Visit https://github.com/indr/webcg-adobe-animate-adapter/releases and download the latest webcg-adobe-animate-adapter.zip.
- - Extract the archive and place the two JavaScript files in the same folder as your Flash file.
+ - Extract the archive and place the two JavaScript files `webcg-adobe-animate-adapter.umd.js` and `webcg-devtools.umd.js` in the `libs` folder of your Adobe Animate project.
- - In Adobe Animate, open your publish settings
+ - Include `webcg-adobe-animate-adapter.umd.js` in your publish template by either
+   - adding `<script src="libs/webcg-adobe-animate-adapter.umd.js"></script>` after the `<title>$TITLE</title>`, or
+   - importing the publish template `Adobe-Animate-Publish-Template.html`, or
+   - importing the publish profile `Adobe-Animate-Publish-Profile.apr`.

 ## Contributing